FluentData/training-r-intro-pkg/docs/7-Quality-Assurance/readme.md

 ### Exercise 3

-Use the boxplot to check for outliers in the ozone column of the built-in `airquality` data frame.
+Use a boxplot to check for outliers in the ozone column of the built-in `airquality` data frame.

 <details><summary>Click for Hint</summary>